danboo/Godot-Tracker2D-Plugin/README.md

 # Tracker2D

-A Godot 4.0 plugin that lets you visually track node properties (position, rotation, custom properties).

 ## Description

-This plugin provides custom node called `Tracker2D` that you can add as a child to a node of interest, allowing you to visually monitor its position, rotation and user-specified properties.
+`Tracker2D` is a Godot 4.0 plugin that lets you visually track node position and orientation along with a textual representation of various properties.
+In some respects it is combination of `Marker2D` and the "Remote" scene view, but is visible during game execution instead of in the editor, and makes the visual association of nodes and their properties immediately apparent.

+By default it reports the `position`, `rotation`, `global_position`, and `global_rotation` properties, but you can specify an array of user-defined properties to track in addition to the defaults.

 ### Example

 ![Example](example.png "Example")

+In the example above, the red-tinted Godot logo has a `Tracker2D` as a child, configured to also report the `modulate` value.

+The larger, untinted Godot logo is intended to show that the `Tracker2D` information (e.g, the bounding box) is drawn on top of the scene, so it won't be occluded by other game visuals.

 ## Installation Instructions